nickkane999/Wavedash/README.md

-# wavedash
+# Wavedash
-A tool that helps create emails to send out
+A tool that uses a user-friendly UI to generate mjml emails.